First Baptist Church of Glenarden

 First Baptist Church of Glenarden International or FBCG is a Baptist Evangelical megachurch located in Upper Marlboro, Maryland.
 It is affiliated with Converge.
-Weekly church attendance was 10,548 people in 2020.
-The senior pastor is John K. Jenkins Sr..
+Weekly church attendance was 12,000 people in 2024.
+The senior pastor is John K. Jenkins Sr.

 History

 The church has its origins in a 1917 house Bible study group led by Robert Warren and his wife.
 In 1920 it opened its first building in Glenarden.
 In 1989, John K. Jenkins Sr. became the senior pastor of the 500-member church.
-In 2007, it opened a new building in Upper Marlboro, with a 4,000 seat auditorium.
+In 2007, it dedicated a new building in Upper Marlboro including a 4,000-seat auditorium.

 In 2012, it won its third Hoodie Award for Best African American Church for its positive influence in its community.
 In 2018, it inaugurated a community center with a gymnasium and a health club.
+In 2021, it hosted a COVID-19 vaccination clinic in its community center.

-According to a church census released in 2018, it claimed a weekly attendance of 10,548 people, and has 127 different ministries.
-In 2021, it opened a Covid-19 vaccination center in her community center.
+According to a church census released in 2024, it claimed a weekly attendance of 12,000 people.